akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

 }
 {% endhighlight %}

-The cool thing is that these properties will be available on any tree implementation conforming to the base protocol, be it a reference type or enum.
+These are just a few properties that can be done at the protocol extension level, and the cool thing is that all these  will be available to any tree implementation conforming to the base protocol, be it a reference type or enum.

+At that point we've established the ground-level infrastructure and can move on to the core visualization part.
+But before that, let's bring one more thing to the table.

 **Binary tree with pluggable traversals**

-Since we also want to visualize tree traversal, lets enable plugging various traversal strategies into our tree.
+By now, we have a definition of a binary tree that already is ready to be visualized.
+However since the power of binary trees comes both from their internal structure and the ways they can be processed, it would be nice to extend our requirements a bit to include visualizing traversals as well.

+Traversals are often implemented as a part of the tree itself, though they can also be viewed as external behavior that should be injected rather than hard-coded.
+That would definitely give us more flexibility in design, so lets follow along these lines and enable pluggable traversals using the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

-First, let's define what traversal strategy is:
+First, let's define a traversal strategy as:
 {% highlight swift %}
 public protocol TraversalStrategy  {
     static func traversalSequence<Node: BinaryTree>(_ rootNode: Node) -> AnySequence<Node>
 }
 {% endhighlight %}

-The only requirement for traversal strategy is to implement the `traversalSequence` function, which given a tree node would return a sequence of nodes of the same type.Here is an example of a specific pre-order traversal:
+The only requirement for our traversal strategy protocol is to implement the `traversalSequence` function, which takes a root tree node and returns a sequence of the child nodes.
+As an example, here is an implementation of the `pre-order` traversal:
 {% highlight swift %}
 public struct PreOrderTraversalStrategy: TraversalStrategy {
     public static func traversalSequence<Node: BinaryTree>(_ rootNode: Node) -> AnySequence<Node> {